zygolife/Genomics_Workshop_2019/docs/Genomics/Variants.md

 ERR1308591,CEY622
 ERR1308592,CBS1489
 ```
-Procedure is to align short reads to reference genome, then capture
+Procedure is to align short reads to reference genome, then capture SNPs with different

 # Copy Number Variation